daien/daien.github.io/_pages/cv.md

 ### 01/2020 - : Senior Manager, Machine Learning Research, Toyota Research Institute (TRI), CA, USA

 Head of Machine Learning Research at TRI.
 We explore how to learn from Experience for world-scale Autonomy.
-We invent an deploy new Machine Learning algorithms for Automated Driving that improve mobility and save lives.
+We invent and deploy new Machine Learning algorithms for Automated Driving that improve mobility and save lives.
 Our key research areas include Deep Learning (esp. self-supervised learning), Computer Vision (esp. dynamic 3D scene understanding), and using Simulation for ML (esp. inverse graphics and sim2real).

 ### 07/2017 - 01/2020: Tech Lead and Manager (Machine Learning), Toyota Research Institute (TRI), CA, USA